NotSurprised/RingZer0-CTF-Writeup/SysAdmin Linux/Level 6/Level 6.md

-change my current password FLAG-lRGLKGh2895wIAoOvcBbgk4oL don't forget to remove this :)
+change my current password FLAG-XXXXXXXXXXXXXXXXXXXXXXXXX don't forget to remove this :)
 The Oracle        1800-133-7133
 Persephone        345-555-1244